krzemienski/awesome-from-stars/README.md

 * [microsoft/agent-framework](https://github.com/microsoft/agent-framework): A framework for building, orchestrating and deploying AI agents and multi-agent workflows with support for Python and .NET.
 * [microsoft/agent-lightning](https://github.com/microsoft/agent-lightning): The absolute trainer to light up AI agents.
 * [fractalmind-ai/agent-manager-skill](https://github.com/fractalmind-ai/agent-manager-skill): tmux + Python agent lifecycle manager (start/stop/monitor/assign) with cron-friendly scheduling; no server required
-* [njbrake/agent-of-empires](https://github.com/njbrake/agent-of-empires): Claude Code, OpenCode, Mistral Vibe, Codex CLI, Gemini CLI, Pi.dev, Copilot CLI Coding Agent Terminal Session manager via tmux and git Worktrees
+* [njbrake/agent-of-empires](https://github.com/njbrake/agent-of-empires): Claude Code, OpenCode, Mistral Vibe, Codex CLI, Gemini CLI, Pi.dev, Copilot CLI, Factory Droid Coding Agent Terminal Session manager via tmux and git Worktrees
 * [buildermethods/agent-os](https://github.com/buildermethods/agent-os): Agent OS is a system for injecting your codebase standards and writing better specs for spec-driven development.
 * [agi-inc/agent-protocol](https://github.com/agi-inc/agent-protocol): Common interface for interacting with AI agents.
 The protocol is tech stack agnostic - you can use it with any framework for building agents.
 * [steipete/agent-rules](https://github.com/steipete/agent-rules): Rules and Knowledge to work better with agents such as Claude Code or Cursor